secretnodes/secretwiki/products/distributed-web/src/content/ethereum-gateway/about-eth.md

 essentially Turing complete programs that are available at a unique address of the network.
-When the smart contract is run as part of a transaction, the result and the current state of the contract are stored in a verifiable consensus that is agreed upon by the entire network of nodes.
+When the smart contract is run as part of a transaction, the result and the current state of the contract are stored in a verifiable consensus that is agreed upon by the entire network of network-interconnect.

 ## Smart contracts

 When a user wants to run a smart contract on some desired inputs, they provide currency known as ETH with their command.
-This currency is allocated to a specific set of nodes that contribute to adding the transaction to the distributed consensus.
+This currency is allocated to a specific set of network-interconnect that contribute to adding the transaction to the distributed consensus.

 If the smart contract involves moving monetary amounts to different individuals